-The MSM80C86 provides an another interrupt request (INTR) which can be masked by software.
-IMTR is level triggered, so it must be held until the interrupt request is acknowledged.
+The MSM80C86A provides another interrupt request (INTR) which can be masked by software.
+INTR is level triggered, so it must be held until the interrupt request is acknowledged.

-INTR will be serviced at the end of the current instruction or between string manipulations.
+INTR will be serviced at the end of the aurrent instruction or between string manipulations.